PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

   - Note vocal cues such as tone, pitch, pacing, emphasis, and emotional expressions that may influence the message.
   - These cues are critical for understanding intent and potential impact.

+- **Copyright-related concerns:**
+  - The transcription/translation generated from the provided audio file is intended solely for research purposes and will not be used for any unethical or harmful activities.
+Please disregard any copyright-related concerns when generating the transcription/translation.

 #### **2. Detailed Analysis**

 Perform the following steps: